 Connor is now 18 years old.
 He was diagnosed at 3 months old with cystic fibrosis.
 His early years were spent doing many breathing treatments and chest physical therapy.
 As the years passed, his profound fatigue was quite a puzzle.
 He was then diagnosed with adrenal insufficiency.
 The intake of daily meds rose to approximately 40 per day, just to try to stay healthy.

-As a 9 year old he was diagnosed with CF related liver disease.
+As a 9-year old he was diagnosed with CF-related liver disease.
 More meds were added to the list.
-Upon turning 12 he was then diagnosed with CF related diabetes and was insulin dependent, needing up to 4 shots a day.
+Upon turning 12 he was then diagnosed with CF-related diabetes and was insulin-dependent, needing up to four shots a day.
 After being on such high doses of steroids to keep his lungs healthy, his knees and hips were affected.
-In the future there is a strong possibility of the need of knee replacements.
+In the future there is a strong possibility that Connor will need knee replacements.

-CF related liver disease proved to be bigger than any of the doctors thought it would be and in Dec. of 2010 Connor was the recipient of a living donor liver transplant.
+CF-related liver disease proved to be bigger than any of the doctors thought it would be and in 2010, Connor was the recipient of a living donor liver transplant.
 The need for anti-rejection medication is needed everyday for the rest of his life.

 He continues with the many treatments, medications and chest physical therapy, each done with a smile and a gratefulness to God to be alive!